Miscarriage is a term describing cases where a pregnancy terminates on its own, typically within the first 20 weeks of a normal gestational period.

 7. Sudden decrease in any pregnancy signs.

-Although miscarriages have much of the same symptoms, many different stages or types of miscarriage exist.
+Although miscarriages have many of the same symptoms, many different stages or types of miscarriage exist.

 Types of Miscarriage